FoodDudes/WikiDiet/README.md

 ### Database

-Our database self populates itself based on user requests.
+Our database is self-learning based on user requests.
 If an item is not in our DB it attempts to get information from a third party and if successful a new entry is created.